Create, style, and customize forms to collect information from visitors.

 Add a storage option

-To choose where to send form submissions, click the Storage tab.
-You can connect Form Blocks to an email address, Google Drive, Mailchimp, or Zapier.
+To choose where to send form submissions, edit the form block and click the Storage tab.
+You can connect form blocks to an email address, Mailchimp, Zapier, or Google Drive.

 To style the block's fonts: